openrewrite/rewrite-docs/authoring-recipes/modifying-methods-with-javatemplate.md

         @Override
         public MethodDeclaration visitMethodDeclaration(MethodDeclaration methodDeclaration, ExecutionContext executionContext) {
+            // Remove the abstract modifier from the method
             // ...

             // Add two parameters to the method declaration by inserting them in front of the first argument